microservices-community/microservices-conf/website/subpages/about.md

 Microservices is a forum for the discussion of all aspects of designing and programming microservice architectures.
 Both theoretical and experimental contributions are welcome, on topics ranging from formal frameworks to industrial experience reports.

-Microservices 2017 seeks original papers on the design and implementation of microservice architectures.
+Microservices 2017 seeks presentations on the design and implementation of microservice architectures.
 Submissions are invited on all topics from principles to practice, from foundations to features, and from abstraction to application.
 The scope includes all technologies that support design, development, and deployment of microservice architectures.

 Topics of interest include (but are not limited to):